 You can find below our latest Tools for Teachers Covid-19 edition booklet and a wealth of support materials from our partners across England including two detailed case studies with practical planning tools, impact assessment and sensory profiles.

 All of our Covid-19 content is free to access and download.
-Our popular Tools for Teachers resource normally cost £43.19 but, in response to the circumstances, we have created a complementary collection of 6 tools that we think you will find most helpful in the current situation.
+Our popular Tools for Teachers resource normally cost £40 for individuals and £150 for organisations but, in response to the circumstances, we have created a complementary collection of 6 tools that we think you will find most helpful in the current situation.

 Improve engaged learning for autistic pupils – with two detailed case studies, planning tools and impact assessment.

 Prominent autism education specialists share their thoughts and experiences about current topics, including the Covid-19 pandemic.

 Six essential tools for teachers supporting autistic children and young people through home-schooling and transition back to school.

 Videos created by Autism Centre for Education and Research (ACER), University of Birmingham, discussing lockdown, school, home education, transition back to school and more…

 Two new resources offering parents advice and support for home education.
 ‘Know Your Rights’ and ‘Top Tips and Strategies’.

 Interactive daily and weekly planners created by our partner, Ambitious about Autism.

 These three linked resources present the evidence for, and define and illustrate, eight principles of good autism practice to help education practitioners understand autism.